-The average St. Mary's Ecumenical Institute student takes one or two courses per term and is often somewhat confined, with respect to scheduling classes, by other commitments.
+The average Ecumenical Institute student takes one or two courses per term and is often somewhat confined, with respect to scheduling classes, by other commitments.
 The following guidelines are given with the understanding that some students cannot follow the "ideal" program.

 All degree and certificate candidates, potential degree and certificate candidates, "seekers" exploring various programs, and students who need a general introduction to theological study should take TH601 during their first or second term.
 BS600 is also strongly recommended early on for actual or potential degree candidates, and is required for most other biblical studies courses.
-Students new to theological study may also begin with courses that are part of the Explorations in Theology program.
+Students new to theological study may also begin with courses that are part of Explorations in Theology.

 Degree-seeking students should then normally continue with foundational courses in each of the core theological disciplines.
-There is no prescribed order, but the ideal sequence for the first four to six courses would be: (1) biblical core (taking Hebrew Bible before New Testament); (2) H601 Early and Medieval Church (for the M.A.
-Theol.); (3) ST601 Foundations of Systematic Theology; (4) MT600 Fundamentals of Theological Ethics.
+There is no prescribed order, but the ideal sequence for the first four to six courses would be: (1) biblical core (taking Hebrew Bible before New Testament); (2) ST601 Foundations of Systematic Theology; (3) MT600 Fundamentals of Theological Ethics; and (4) H600.
 The required course in Spirituality may be taken at any time in the program.
 Additional required foundational courses (e.g., PT601 in the MACM degree) may be taken later in the program.
 Students may take courses only after they have completed the appropriate prerequisites.

-RESEARCH AND WRITING ASSISTANCE Students in need of research and/or writing assistance are urged, and in some cases required, to contact St. Mary's Ecumenical Institute's writing specialist.
-Students whose performance on the Academic Skills Assessment or in-class work suggests the need for writing assistance may be required to work with the writing specialist and/or to take a non-credit remedial course in academic writing and reading to continue as a student.
+RESEARCH AND WRITING ASSISTANCE Students in need of research and/or writing assistance are urged, and in some cases required, to contact St. Mary's Ecumenical Institute's Director of the Center for Academic Resilience & Success (CARS).
+Students whose performance on the Academic Skills Assessment, spiritual autobiography (if applicable), or in-class work suggests the need for writing assistance may be required to work with the CARS Director and/or to take a non-credit remedial course in academic writing and reading to continue as a student.